nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 11.md

 She gets another turn.
 She was determined.
 Man.
 She just called me I was safe.
 Sorry to lie.

 Oh, that's weird.
-I don't even think Carson can get over there.
+I don't even think Karsten can get over there.
 Can you?
 Uh-uh.
 Oh, I don't know if he's got it.

 Oh, yeah.
 He's he's 20.
 He can get over there and swing.
 So he wouldn't be able to do much else than that, but he can do that.
 Okay.